Jackets and Jac-Shirts

 Also unlike the current jac-shirts, a large version of the BSA's copyrighted logo appears on the left pocket in black.

 Several Scouters asked me "why olive and not red?"
 The BSA says that the olive jac-shirt better matches the "Centennial" (current) field uniform and pants better than the older red; and that eventually most outdoor items associated with the BSA will be using the olive color instead of the red.

-(It did not last long, as most Scouts and Scouters prefer the red color; so the BSA contracted for a red version of this overseas-made jacshirt.)
+(It did not last long, as most Scouts and Scouters prefer the red color; so the BSA discontinued the olive green jac-shirts (they may be still be worn!) and contracted for a red version of this overseas-made jacshirt.)

 Here's links to other pages which illustrate the other types of Scouting jackets:

 In wool or wool-blends:

 Back to the Top of this Page